Qazeer/InfoSec-Notes/General/Ports_scan.md

-deployment# Ports and services scanning - Methodology
+# Ports and services scanning - Methodology

 --------------------------------------------------------------------------------